otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 <hr />

 ### Activity ✏️
-Research & answer the following:
+On the provided piece of A4 paper, research & answer the following:
-1. Explain difference between ahead-of-time & just-in-time compilation?
+- Explain difference between ahead-of-time & just-in-time compilation?

 Write your answer on the provided sticky note.